JasonMun7/JasonMun7/README.md

 ## 🎵 Fun Fact

-When I'm not coding, you'll find me engrossed in video games like Street Fighter, creating intricate Gundam models, or losing myself in the harmonious world of cello playing.
+When I'm not coding, you'll find me engrossed in video games like Street Fighter where I'm actually ranked Platinum with my main, Ken ❤️‍🔥, or playing indoor volleyball with my friends 🏐

 ## 🔗 Quick Links